Superbro525Alt/Tailwind/docs/source/index.rst

 Tailwind Documentation
 ===================================

-**Tailwind** is an all in one python libary for doing anything from physics simulations to networking to shape identification and web design.
+**Tailwind** is an all in one python library for doing anything from physics simulations to networking to shape identification and web design.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`reference/index` section for further information, including how to install the project here: :doc:`installation/index`.

 .. note::